 These are issues which litigators would do well to bear in mind when considering the strengths and weaknesses of a claimant’s case.

-The obvious lesson for the litigator is the one which is currently subject to recommendations from a working group considering recommendations for reform of rules in relation to witness statements in the Business and Property Courts: beware of overly long and over-lawyered statements!
-In Docherty, the issue was it was clear that the Claimant’s recall of the index events was extremely poor, thus her assertions in her statement that she specifically remembered not being told certain things caused more than a judicial eyebrow to be raised, leading to the conclusion that the Claimant’s recollection, however honestly held, could not be relied upon.
+The obvious lesson for the litigator is the one that is currently subject to recommendations from a working group considering recommendations for reform of rules in relation to witness statements in the Business and Property Courts.
+Beware of overly long and over-lawyered statements!
+In Docherty, it was clear that the claimant’s recall of the index events was extremely poor.
+Thus, her assertions in her statement that she specifically remembered not being told certain things caused more than a judicial eyebrow to be raised.
+This led to the conclusion that the claimant’s recollection, however honestly held, could not be relied upon.

-In cross-examination the Claimant’s midwife expert conceded that if the Trust’s witnesses’ evidence were to be preferred on certain points, she could not criticise the relevant care received by the Claimant.
+In cross-examination, the claimant’s midwife expert conceded that, if the Trust’s witnesses’ evidence were to be preferred on certain points, she could not criticise the relevant care received by the claimant.
 In her report and in the joint report, she failed to consider the Trust’s version of events at all.
-The Court declined to criticise her for this and held that to some extent the Trust’s midwife expert had done likewise, at least in the Joint Report.
+The Court declined to criticise her for this and held that to some extent the Trust’s midwife expert had done likewise, at least in the joint report.

 Isolation in an expert’s opinion is all the more difficult for a party relying upon that opinion, should it have been given on a subject outside of that expert’s strict area of expertise.
-The Claimant’s obstetrician expert found the Court considering him isolated in his criticism of the index post-natal midwifery care, despite the views of the Claimant’s midwife expert.
+The claimant’s obstetrician expert found the Court considered him isolated in his criticism of the index postnatal midwifery care, despite the views of the claimant’s midwife expert.
 This was not a persuasive basis for the Court to consider allegations arising out of the same to stand proven.

-Legal commentaries probably rarely quote modernist architects, but litigators assisting witnesses to prepare their statements could learn something from the aphorisms of Ludwig Mies van der Rohe by remembering: “Less is More”, and perhaps also that “God is in the details”.
+Legal commentaries probably rarely quote modernist architects.
+But litigators assisting witnesses to prepare their statements could learn something from the aphorisms of Ludwig Mies van der Rohe by remembering: “Less is More” and perhaps also that “God is in the details”.